parikshitbajpai/numerical_analysis/README.md

 1. Clone this repository using ```git clone git@github.com:parikshitbajpai/numerical_analysis.git``` or if already cloned pull changes using ```git pull```
 2. On terminal, navigate to the cloned directory - ```numerical_analysis/```
 3. Select one of the options to execute
-	*	To run with randomnly selected intial estimate of roots ```make run-random```.
+	*	To run with randomnly selected initial estimate of roots ```make run-random```.
 Note that this method may or may not converge and might have to be run multiple times to get results.
-	*	To run with intial estimate of roots equal to one ```make run-ones```.
+	*	To run with initial estimate of roots equal to one ```make run-ones```.
 Note that this method may only converge for $\lambda$ close to 0.

 ## Assignment 2
 *	All files part of this submission are in the directory ```Assignment_2/```